AnitaNamjoon/basic-html-website/README.md

 # 🌐 Basic HTML & CSS Website

 This project is based on the [Basic HTML Website project from roadmap.sh](https://roadmap.sh/projects/basic-html-website).
 Originally focused on **HTML structure and semantics**, it has now been **enhanced with modern CSS styling** to make it visually appealing, colorful, and responsive.

+It also connects to the next step in your learning path — the [Portfolio Website project](https://roadmap.sh/projects/portfolio-website).

 ---